NodeSecure/js-x-ray/README.md

 - Retrieve required dependencies and files.
 - Detect unsafe RegEx.
 - Get warnings when the AST Analysis as a problem or when not able to follow a statement.
-- Highlight common attack patterns.
+- Highlight common attack patterns and API usages.
+- Capable to follow the usage of globals.

 ## Getting Started